Melv1C/CompetitionManagerSaaS/backend/competitions/README.md

     "club": "string",
     "date": "string",
-    "paid": "boolean",          //true if athletes have to pay to participate "freeClub": ["string"],     //list of clubs that don't have to pay (optional) "schedule": "string",       //link to the schedule pdf (optional) "description": "string",    //(optional)
+    "paid": "boolean",          //true if athletes have to pay to participate "freeClub": "boolean",      //true if the club doesn't have to pay (optional) "schedule": "string",       //link to the schedule pdf (optional) "description": "string",    //(optional)
 }